MicrosoftDocs/Viva/Viva/glint/people-page.md

 ## Import your Employee Data File

-Use the  **Import** button on the People page to import a CSV (UTF-8) or an XLSX to update employee lists and details - recommended prior to a launch.
+Use the  **Import** button on the People page to import a .csv (UTF-8) or an xl to update employee lists and details - recommended prior to a launch.
 Customers who manually import employee data can also use this feature.

 Follow the on-screen guidance for uploading the file and then select  **Import File**.